cinole/cinole/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: <a href="https://chillwithsu.com/">chillwithsu.com</a>
 ## Quote of the day:
-<em>&quot;Success is doing what you want to do, when you want, where you want, with whom you want, as much as you want.&quot;</em> <br>
+<em>&quot;Nothing you do is going to matter that much in the long run.
+Don't take yourself so seriously.&quot;</em> <br>
-— Tony Robbins
+— Naval Ravikant

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>